rgrove/sanitize/README.md

 properties, @ rules, and URL protocols in elements or attributes containing CSS.
 Any HTML or CSS that you don't explicitly allow will be removed.

-Sanitize is based on the [Nokogumbo HTML5 parser][nokogumbo], which parses HTML the same way modern browsers do, and [Crass][crass], which parses CSS the same way modern browsers do.
+Sanitize is based on the [Nokogiri HTML5 parser][nokogiri], which parses HTML the same way modern browsers do, and [Crass][crass], which parses CSS the same way modern browsers do.
 As long as your allowlist config only allows safe markup and CSS, even the most malformed or malicious input will be transformed into